 Prints should be mounted, and the mount should ideally be 500mm x 400mm.
 Mounts in excess of this figure may be excluded at the discretion of the Competition Secretary.

 Mounts smaller than 500mm x 400mm will be accepted but members are encouraged to present their images in 500mm x 400mm mounts if possible.

 There must be nothing on the front of the print that will give any indication as to the identity of the author.
 The back of the print, should clearly indicate the title and author’s name on the top edge of the print so that the presenters can confirm the print title, author’s name and know which way the print is to be displayed.

 A digital copy of the print entry, conforming to the same specification as the digital entries MUST be emailed, handed to or posted to the Competition Secretary to be received no later than MIDNIGHT on the SUNDAY before the date of the competition.

 A digital copy is required to allow: -

 Competition images can be published on the Society’s web site.

 The image data to be imported into the competition software to assist in the recording and scoring during the evening of the competition.

-The option to present a digital projection of the prints on the evening of the competition.
+The opportunity to present a digital projection of the prints on the evening of the competition.